salrashid123/gcpsamples/auth/tokens/README.md

   * Google issued id_token:  these id_tokens are signed directly by Google's Certificates and simply assert the callers identity.

 One final mechansim described here is creating an arbitrary JWT using Service Account's private key.
-These JWTs are signed by one of the keys associated with a given service account and can convey additional verifiable information within the claim such as the intended target (audiene) and custom scopes.
+These JWTs are signed by one of the keys associated with a given service account and can convey additional verifiable information within the claim such as the intended target (audience) and custom scopes.

 For more information see
 * [Acting as a service account](https://cloud.google.com/iam/docs/understanding-service-accounts#acting_as_a_service_account)